 Ichthyosis typically responds well to the topical keratolytic propylene glycol.
 To remove scale (eg, if ichthyosis is severe), patients can apply a preparation containing 40 to 60% propylene glycol in water under occlusion (eg, a thin plastic film or bag worn overnight) every night after hydrating the skin (eg, by bathing or showering); in children, the preparation should be applied twice daily without occlusion.
 After scale has decreased, less frequent application is required.

-Patients with epidermolytic hyperkeratosis may need long-term treatment with cloxacillin 250 mg orally 3 or 4 times a day or erythromycin 250 mg orally 3 or 4 times a day, as long as thick intertriginous scale is present, to prevent bacterial superinfection from causing painful, foul-smelling pustules.
+Patients with epidermolytic hyperkeratosis may need treatment with cloxacillin 250 mg orally 3 or 4 times a day or erythromycin 250 mg orally 3 or 4 times a day for as long as thick intertriginous scale is present to prevent bacterial superinfection from causing painful, foul-smelling pustules.

 Drugs Mentioned In This Article